wstrinz/sadi-rb/README.md

 ### Description

-Write [SADI] Services in Ruby, then host them as a Sinatra server
+Write [SADI] Services in Ruby, using [ruby-rdf], then host them as a [Sinatra] server.

-Currently only supports [synchronous] service have been implemented.
+Currently only support for [synchronous] services is implemented.

 ### Usage